SGI 1600SW

 The 1600SW is a widescreen flat panel video monitor from Silicon Graphics introduced in 1998.
 It won many awards after release and sold 54,000 units.
-It is notable for longevity, with used models still actively traded on eBay a decade later, though difficult to adapt the OpenLDI video interface to modern video cards.
+It is notable for longevity, with used models still actively traded on eBay a decade later, though difficult to adapt the OpenLDI video interface to modern video cards..
+SGI released a separate device to resolve this problem roughly a year later, the MultiLink Adapter.

 The 1600SW was advanced for its time, featuring a 17.3 inch diagonal wide screen panel in a market then dominated by CRT monitors.
 The 1600SW has a 25:16 aspect ratio (referred to by SGI as SuperWide) with a resolution of 1600 x 1024 pixels.
 The refresh rate is 60 Hz in 24-bit color and 110 dpi, which makes a smaller dot pitch than most competitive monitors.
 The 1600SW shared the same styling motif as the SGI Visual Workstation 320, 540, and O2, with a unique off-center mount.
 The display won several international awards and compares well to modern displays produced a decade later.
 It was introduced at about US$2,500.